ParticleCore/Iridium/README.md

 # Iridium

-Current developemnt is in alpha stage.
+Current development is in alpha stage.

 The initial phase will be focused on the userscript version only and bugs are expected to occur.